 In your leadership training, you were probably introduced to the management concept of Command Presence, but what is it?

-The vast majority of time, command presence is expressed as a non-verbal communication to those around you and is determined at first glance or through your first instructions, interactions or comments.
+The vast majority of time, command presence is expressed as a non-verbal communication to those around you and is determined at first glance or through your first interaction.

-While they may not like your message, your "command presence" provides most people with the reasoning or rationale to abide by your requests, instructions or professional orders.
-Developing the traits of a professional is a life-long learning responsibility for every leader
+While some may not like to hear your message, your command presence provides most people with the reasoning or rationale to abide by your requests, instructions or professional orders.